Willcox-Research-Group/rom-operator-inference-Python3/docs/content/opinf/installation.md

 (sec-installation)=
 # Package Installation

-This page describes how to install `rom_operator_inference` locally.
+This page describes how to install `opinf` locally.

 :::{tip}
 To check if the package is installed, run the following in the command line.